 This measure will keep your site safe from falling into the wrong hands.

 In Conclusion: It’s Not Just Your Login Page

 Protecting a security of your WordPress login page takes you one step closer to a secure WordPress website.
 Hackers like to prey on websites that are easy to hack.
 So by protecting your website with basic measures, hackers will probably give it a few tries and then move on to an easier target.

 But this doesn’t guarantee that hackers can not hack your site.
 Hackers identify and exploit any vulnerability they find on your website.
 It could be in a new plugin you installed that has a security flaw.
 May be a theme you installed long ago and forgot to update developed a vulnerability over time.
 There are many such opportunities hackers take advantage of.

 What you really need is a comprehensive protection plan.
-We strongly recommend using one of the best WordPress security plugins – MalCare that will protect your site round the clock.
+We strongly recommend taking a few more security measures like IP blocking, securing site with wp-config.php, following this complete guide on WordPress security, and using one of the best WordPress security plugins – MalCare that will protect your site round the clock.
 It gives you access to regular scan reports and you can also implement recommended WordPress hardening measures.
 This way your WordPress site will be extremely hard to break into!